cavaunpeu/willwolf.io-source/content/crypto/crypto-projects.md

 Summary: A running list of things I've built in and around the crypto space.
 Image: images/complex_system.jpg

-I'm currently taking some time to [explore]({filename}/life/exploring-crypto.md): Rust, complex systems, crypto.

-Here's a running list of things I've built in and around this space.
+A running list of things I've built in and around this space.

 # simsim